Topshop forms joint venture with Nordstrom

-LONDON (Reuters) - Topshop, part of the Arcadia retail conglomerate owned by British billionaire Philip Green, has set up a joint venture with Nordstrom (JWN.N), the upscale U.S. department store operator, as it looks to accelerate its growth in the country.
+LONDON, July 12 (Reuters) - Topshop, part of the Arcadia retail conglomerate owned by British billionaire Philip Green, has set up a joint venture with Nordstrom, the upscale U.S. department store operator, as it looks to accelerate its growth in the country.

 “I felt Nordstrom, because they are not specifically in our market, was a good reason to go with them, to have a point of difference,” Green, speaking by telephone from New York, told Reuters.